 This poker tournament event is open to the general public, and completely free to enter.
 There are no rebuys or addons.
 4,000 chip starting stack (80 big blinds).
 As there is no consideration/risk involved, this event fails to meet the statutory definition of gamble or gambling in Arizona.
 Some participants may receive bonus starting chips based on attendance at Real Poker events (no event participation or purchase necessary).

-As with our regular amusement gambling poker tournament events on Tuesday and Saturday nights at Toso’s, we have 20 minute blinds for the first hour, and 15 minutes thereafter.
+As with our regular amusement gambling poker tournament events on Tuesdays, Thursdays and Saturdays at Toso’s, we have 20 minute blinds for the first hour, and 15 minutes thereafter.
 10 minute breaks after every three levels.
 Antes are introduced after the third break.

 A wait list will be established by registration priority.
 Wait-listed players will be seated by priority with a full starting stack.
 There are no rebuys or addons in this event.
 Depending on the attendance numbers (this is our first public freeroll event), players that arrive late may not get into the game until the blinds are bigger than their starting stack.